GenesisFR/DS1TroubleshootingGuide/README.md

 ## Unable to access or create a critical path that is required to operate

 This is caused by Controlled Folder Access on Windows 10/11 preventing the game from accessing \<path-to-docs\> (or \<path-to-docs-LOA\>).

-Add the corresponding executable to the exclusion list.
+Add the game to the allowed apps list:

+1. Open Windows Security.
+2. Navigate to Virus & Threat Protection.
+3. Click on Manage Settings.
+4. Scroll down to Controlled Folder Access.
+5. Click on Manage Controlled Folder Access.
+6. Click on Allow an app through Controlled Folder Access.
+7. Click on Add an allowed app then Browse all apps and select "<path-to-game>\DungeonSiege.exe" (or "<path-to-game>\DSLOA.exe" for LOA).

 ## Unable to create a new character